Last Updated: August 22, 2021

 As discussed, your residence permit will be valid for two years.
 You only need to renew your residence at the end of the second year.
 At that time, the application renewal fees will be half of their original price.

 If you’ve maintained your investment and your minimum residency requirements, you can apply for Portuguese citizenship after your five years of “golden residence.”

-You will likely need to apply for permanent residence before qualifying for citizenship, so don’t assume that they’ll just hand you a passport at the end of year five.
+You will likely need to apply for citizenship, so don’t assume that they’ll just hand you a passport at the end of year five.

 Also, remember that you will need to know some Portuguese, so if citizenship is your goal, make sure you brush up on the language.

 If all goes well, you will eventually receive a Portuguese passport, one of the more powerful passports in the world.